152 High Street,

 No one has favorited this theater yet

 Located in Sevenoaks, Kent.
 This replaced a previous Cinema Electric Theatre on the same site.
-Opened on the 4th November 1935, it was the first cinema to be designed by architect David Evelyn Nye and included a café.
+Opened on the 4th November 1935 as the Cinema, it was the first cinema to be designed by architect David Evelyn Nye and included a café/restaurant.
 It was equipped with a 2Manual/5Ranks Compton organ which had an illuminated console on a lift.
 It was briefly taken on by Lou Morris in April 1937 and re-named Plaza Cinema, but was taken over by Cohen & Rafer in June 1937.
-The name Plaza Cinema was used by Morris.

 From July 1947 it was taken over by the Granada Theatres chain and was re-named Granada 28th November 1948.
 The Granada closed on 22nd October 1960 with Sylvia Sims in “No Trees in the Street”.
 The Compton organ was removed to a private residence.
 The Granada was demolished and the site became a car park until the early-1980’s.
 A new road named Suffolk Way was built over the site.

 Just login to your account and subscribe to this theater